Kemal Bokhary: Early life and family

-Bokhary's father is Daoud Bokhary, a native of the North-West Frontier Province in the British Raj (now Pakistan) who came to Hong Kong with the British Indian Army after the Japanese occupation.
+Bokhary's father is Daoud Bokhary, a native of the North-West Frontier Province in the British India (now Pakistan) who came to Hong Kong with the British Indian Army after the Japanese occupation.
 His mother's family had been in Hong Kong since the 19th century.
 Bokhary himself was born in Kowloon, Hong Kong in 1947.
 He received his early education in the King George V School, Hong Kong and his legal education in London.
 Bokhary is married to former High Court judge Verina Saeeda Bokhary, with whom he has three daughters.

 Career

 Bokhary was called to the English Bar in 1970 and to the Hong Kong Bar the following year.
 He went on to establish a successful legal practice in Hong Kong and was appointed Queen's Counsel in 1983.
 The following year, he also became a Justice of the Peace.
 In 1989, he was appointed a Judge of the High Court.
 He came to wide public attention in early 1993 for presiding over an inquest into the New Year's Eve stampede at Lan Kwai Fong, in which 21 people were killed.
 He was promoted to the Court of Appeal later that year.
 In 1997, upon the handover of Hong Kong from Britain to the People's Republic of China, Bokhary was appointed a Permanent Judge of the Court of Final Appeal of Hong Kong.
 He was known for his sense of humour and his talkativeness in court.
 In 2001, Bokhary was elected a bencher of London's Middle Temple.

 Out of the permanent judges of the Court of Final Appeal, Bokhary holds the record for the number of dissenting opinions he has written.
 He is also described as the "most hard-working" judge; during his thirteen years of tenure, he heard 95% (299) of the 313 cases which came before the Court of Final Appeal, a higher proportion than his colleagues.
 His frequent dissents were thought by some to be "intellectually superior" to opinions written by other members of the bench, and he was nicknamed the "conscience of the court" due to his tendency to rule in accordance with his sense of justice rather than established principles; he has also been described as the "Lord Denning of Hong Kong" by Martin Lee SC.